Floydmenezes/100day-Python-Projects/README.md

 # Python-100-Days-of-Code

-Hello, fellow internet human! 👋
+Hello, fellow internet human!
+I am Floyd Menezes👋

 What you'll see below is a log for every project I do for 100 days of Python Code.
 I'm following [Dr. Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/)